-- Reaching grant milestones - The CPUC will require the timely reporting of the completion of grant milestones, according to the plan outlined in Section 5 (Requirement 8). - Providing compliant documentation - The CPUC will require subgrantees to support a request for reimbursement through a certification and a submittal of as-builts and GIS location data, which will be verified according to procedures outlined in the contracting documents.
-The CPUC will ensure that it has a right to access documents and physical assets in a manner similar to that employed by the federal government in broadband grant programs. - Payment Schedule - Reimbursement will occur using a milestone process (based on percentage of completion) - o Reports are required with invoices and other proof of expenses prior to payment

-- The CPUC may conduct a financial audit at any time within 3 years of completion of project - Execution and performance - The CPUC may withhold grant payments or terminate the award with 10 days' notice if the awardee does not follow the project plan, including commencement of work within six months or completion of project within 24 months
+- Reaching grant milestones - o The CPUC will require the timely reporting of the completion of grant milestones, according to the plan outlined in Section 5 (Requirement 8). - Providing compliant documentation - O The CPUC will require subgrantees to support a request for reimbursement through a certification and a submittal of as-builts and GIS location data, which will be verified according to procedures outlined in the contracting documents.
+The CPUC will ensure that it has a right to access documents and physical assets in a manner similar to that employed by the federal government in broadband grant programs. - Payment Schedule - Reimbursement will occur using a milestone process (based on percentage of completion - o Reports are required with invoices and other proof of expenses prior to payment o The CPUC may withhold grant payments or terminate the award with 10 days' notice if the awardee does not follow the project plan, including commencement of work within six months or completion of project within 24 months